White-Label/JavaScript-SDK/README.md

 ### Preloading

 Getting facts requires making two HTTP GET requests _(one to get the random Wikipedia article, and a second to the Wikipedia api to get the content)_.
 Because of this, WikiFakt, by default, will preload facts.
 The first call to `getRandomFact` will actually fetch two facts and store the second for later use.
-Subsequent to `getRandomFact` will immediatly return the preloaded fact without needing to make any HTTP requests.
+Subsequent calls to `getRandomFact` will immediatly return the preloaded fact without needing to make any HTTP requests.
 In the background, _after the fact has already been returned_, a new fact will be fetched and preloaded.
 This will speed up getting facts from the API if you expect to be using it multiple times.

 Preloading can be disabled with